WalletScrutiny/WalletScrutinyCom/_iphone/com.koinal.ios.md

 As there are no further claims on the website neither, we assume the app is custodial and thus **not verifiable**.

+**EDIT:**

+We contacted the support and found out this information:

+> Koinal does not provide wallets and related services.
+Therefore, our customers are required to use their external wallets for their crypto purchases.

+So there's **no BTC wallet services.**